cmstas/MT2Analysis/FshortLooper/README.md

 # Calculating Fshort

-The babymaker counts STs and STCs for a standard STC isolation and quality factor (as of Aug 6, 2018, isolation is loosened by 6x and quality by 3x).
+The babymaker counts STs and STCs for a standard STC isolation and quality factor (as of Jan 15, 2018, isolation is loosened by 6x and quality by 3x).
 If you wish to use a different STC definition, edit FshortLooper.cc, and set recalculate to true.
 Make sure to run on a loose skim if you do this.

 Do
 ``` bash